+I had already used a liquid sander/deglosser to avoid having to sand the cabinets, so all of the cabinets were ready for primer.
 As for how I ensure a smooth surface, the trick is basically to brush the paint on as fast as I can, and while it’s still wet, roll over it a couple of times with a dry foam paint roller to smooth out the brush strokes.
 Using the word dry again for emphasis.
-Primer doesn’t need to be thick to do the trick.
+Primer doesn’t need to be thick to do the trick!

 In just a short while, the cabinets were not only primed, but dry to the touch.